stepanskryabin/Resume/index.md

 My tasks included the development of one element (server) which was engaged in the processing and distribution of the control parameters of the connected equipment (consoles, buttons, lighting):

-- stack: Python 3.9 and paho.MQTT
+*Stack: Python 3.9, paho.MQTT, lupa.*

+*Brief functionality: receiving messages from broker, queuing for processing, processing, running custom lua scripts, sending messages to recipient.*

+- full development cycle, from beginning to end, building application architecture
 - optimization of work on low-power equipment 800Mhz/512Mb
-- Full development cycle, from beginning to end
+- implementation of functionality to run scripts (in lua) inside python code.
-- building application architecture
+- threading
-- testing
+- priority queue implementation
+- writing tests using unittest
 - teamwork (3 developer)

 ### 2020 to the present ###